JoaquinGomez1/devjobs/README.md

  # Contributing
  If You'd like to contribute to this project please feel free to make a pull request and I'll do my best to review it as fast as possible.

+# Tech Stack
+ This project was built using:
+ - React
+ - Framer motion
+ - Styled components

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).